Special-K-s-Flightsim-Bots/DCSServerBot/plugins/slotblocking/README.md

 Each unit can be either defined by its "group_name" or "unit_name", which are substrings/[pattern](https://riptutorial.com/lua/example/20315/lua-pattern-matching) of the used names in your mission or by its "unit_type".
 The restriction can either be "points" that you gain by kills or "discord", which is then a specific Discord role (in the example "Donators").
 "costs" are the points you lose when you get killed in this specific aircraft and if provided.

+If you use multiple entries for points_to_kill, please make sure, that you order them from specialized to non-specialized.
+That means, in the above example you need to specify the plane with the unit_type first, then the planes without.
+So this list will be evaluated **exactly in the order the items are listed** and the first match will count!

 To enable the points system, you need to start a "Campaign" on the specific server.
 To handle campaigns, you have the following commands: